krevis-figma/webkit-jsc-ios16-regression/README.md

-# webkit-jsc-ios16-regression: Demo of a regression in iOS 16 beta 1+2: running WASM > 10 MB asserts in `slow_path_wasm_loop_osr`.
+# Regression in iOS 16 beta 1 + 2: running WASM > 10 MB asserts in `slow_path_wasm_loop_osr`

-If you have a WebAssembly module with > 10 MB of code, containing code with a hot loop, WebKit fails an internal assertion inside JavaScriptCore.
+In iOS 16 Developer Beta 1 or 2, if you have a WebAssembly module with > 10 MB of code, containing code with a hot loop, WebKit fails an internal assertion inside JavaScriptCore.

 As a result, the `com.apple.WebKit.WebContent` process crashes, and Safari/WKWebView shows an error message.